rivayama/wp-mvc-theme/README.md

 ### Unit test

-`generate theme` also generates phpunit.xml on the theme directory, and `generate element` generates an unit test file.
-Now you can run unit test with `phpunit` command on `path/to/themes/city/`.
+`mvct generate theme` generates phpunit.xml on the theme directory, and `mvct generate element` generates an unit test file for the element.
+You can now run unit test with `phpunit` on `path/to/themes/city/`.

 ```shell
 $ cd path/to/themes/city